Green Bottom Inn: History

 "...the old gin-house, built of logs, where so many slaves trembled at the reckoning evening hour, now used as Normal's blacksmith shop, wheelwright shop, broom factory, mattress factory; the old log barn, repaired, and with additions, serving as Normal's laundry; the little saddle house whose framework is put together entirely with pegs instead of nails, now serves as barber shop; the carriage house, which has served as sewing room and printing office; and last the grand old residence of the 'lord of the manor,' partly of stone (walls 3 ft thick) and partly of wood covered with cedar shingles, under a heavy coating of moss, containing in all eight rooms."

 Some of the stone from the inn was recycled for the construction of Bibb Graves Hall at the university, and the freshwater spring remained accessible as of 1975.

-In its heyday, the inn was also the site of a popular horse race track, known as Green Bottom Race Track or Green-bottom Turf, which "attracted many politicians and statesmen."
+In its heyday, the inn was the site of a popular horse race track, known as Green Bottom Race Track or Green-bottom Turf, which "attracted many politicians and statesmen."
 Horses that raced there included Grey Gander, Molly Long Legs, Bill Austin, Lady Huntsville, Lady Nashville and Bolivia.
 Connally was said to have sold Grey Gander for $20,000.
 Among the men who raced horses there were the early colonizers of Alabama, Andrew Jackson and John Coffee.
 James Monroe and James K. Polk were also reported to be patrons.

-The Green Bottom Inn was also the site of an antebellum slave market.
+The Green Bottom Inn was also the site of an antebellum horse and slave market.
 Among the people sold there was William Hooper Councill, who later founded the historically black college or university Alabama A&M near the same spot.